Ankit2527/Ankit2527.github.io/_pages/cv.md

 Leadership
 ======
 * President, Office of International Relations, NIT Tiruchirappalli (September 2020 – May 2021)
+  * Successfully, led a team of 25+ members, spearheading campus internationalization policies under the ambit of the administration body of the Institute
-* Team Leader oGE (Outgoing Global Entrepreneur), AIESEC in NIT Trichy (August 2019 – Nov.
-2019)
+* International Exchange Global Volunteer at AIESEC in Poland May (2018 – June 2018)
+  * Worked on project ’Understand’ under the Sustainable Development Goal (SDG) Reduced Inequalities